-AN INTRODUCTION TO HEALTH PSYCHOLOGY HH/PSYC 3170 B; Fall 2014
+AN INTRODUCTION TO HEALTH PSYCHOLOGY HH/PSYC 3170 A; Summer 2014

 Course Instructor Dr. Janice Montbriand

 Office: TBA

-Email: montbri@yorku.ca

-Teaching Assistant Ami Tint

-Office: by appointment, 031 BSB

-Email: amitint@yorku.ca

-Hannah Gennis

-Email: hgennis@yorku.ca
+Email: janice.montbriand@alumni.unbc.ca

-TA office hours as announced in class or by appointment

-Course Description This course provides an introduction to behavioural health science.
+- Teaching Assistant Constraint Lauren Joly Office: 268BS, by appointment Email : ljoly@yorku.ca TA office hours as announced in class or by appointment - Course Description This course provides an introduction to behavioural health science.
 The material covered will introduce the student to the major issues in the field of health psychology.
-Of the ten leading causes of mortality and morbidity in Canada, many, if not all, have behavioural component(s).
-Specifically, we will focus on the biological, psychological, and social aspects as they relate to health promotion, health compromising and enhancing behaviours, stress management, coping strategies, patient-provider relations, utilization of health services, pain management, and coping with chronic illness.
-As this is an intensive course, it is highly recommended that you read the assigned chapters ahead of class, and attend all classes.
+Of the ten leading causes of mortality and morbidity in Canada, many if not all have behavioural component(s).
+Specifically, we will focus on the biological, psychological, and social aspects as they relate to health promotion, health compromising and enhancing behaviours, stress management, coping strategies, patient-provider relations, utilization of health services, pain management, and coping with disease.
+As this is an intensive summer course, it is highly recommended that you read the assigned chapters ahead of class, and attend all classes.

-Time and Location Fridays, 11:30-2:30pm, location CLH-A Curtis Lecture Hall.
+Time and Location Mondays and Wednesdays 1-4pm, location CLH-K Curtis lecture hall.
+S1 Summer Term (May 6 - June 16, 2014).

-Fall term (Sept.
-8 to Dec 9, 2014).
-Last day of finals Dec.

-22nd.

 Required Reading Taylor, S., & Sirois, F.M.
 (2014).
-Health Psychology,

-Third Canadian Edition.
+Health Psychology, Third Canadian Edition.
 McGraw-Hill Publishers.
 Prerequisite AK/AS/HH/SC/PSYC 1010 6.0 with a minimum grade of C.